firepear/homefarm/README.md

     * `ESSID` is the (optional) wireless network you with to connect to
     * `WPA_PASSWD` is the (optional) WPA passphrase for network `ESSID`
 1. Answer the questions the installer asks.
-1. Reboot, login, and run `'curl -O CONTROL_NODE_IP/compute-setup'`.
-1. Run `'/bin/bash compute-setup CONTROL_NODE_IP'` to complete setup.

-At this point the compute node is ready for Ansible to take over its configuration management.
+After install, the compute node is ready for Ansible to take over its configuration management.
 You can test that everything is working by running `'ansible -m ping NODE_NAME'` from the control node.

-## Build and initialize BOINC on the farm
+## Build and initialize BOINC on the node

 When all compute nodes have been installed, return to the control node
 and: